Here's what we know about the classified documents found at Biden's home and office

 #BREAKING: @Jim_Jordan and @RepMikeJohnson launch first investigation into @JoeBiden’s classified documents scandal. pic.twitter.com/sR8E5J2ZTd— House Judiciary GOP (@JudiciaryGOP) January 13, 2023

-And Trump himself has hammered Biden over the documents on his social media site Truth Social.
-"When is the FBI going to raid the many homes of Joe Biden, perhaps even the White House?
-These documents were definitely not declassified," he wrote Monday.
+Trump himself has hammered Biden over the documents on his social media site, Truth Social.

 There are parallels with the Trump classified documents saga, but the two situations are not identical.